-Optional tag repeater configures a WAN Participant as a Repeater point.
-This means that this Participant will forward all the information received from its Readers by its Writer.
+The optional tag repeater configures a WAN Participant as a Repeater point.
+This means that this Participant will forward all the information received from its Readers to its Writers.

-Check the following Repeater DDS Router to know how to use the repeater Participant attribute.
+Check the Repeater DDS Router use case to see how the repeater Participant attribute is used.